 TRANSFORM THE TRAVEL CULTURE

 Change the travel culture and be a leader in the Rise Above Plastics movement!
 By following these steps and refusing plastic, you are working to transform the places you visit, from the businesses you interact with, to the beaches you stroll and restore.
 You can also shift norms around single-use plastics by getting great photographs with your reusable bottle, mug, container, and bag while on your journeys and post them on social media for your network to see!

 We hope this guideline serve you, whether you start off small with a few of these suggestions, or master this list and find more ways to travel plastic free!
 The world gives us so much when we travel, and it’s our responsibility to reciprocate the act of giving.
 Of course, we would love for you to reach out if you travel to the Pacific Rim, and have you get involved in our programs and campaigns, and join a beach clean adventure!
 You can also give back to our organization at any time by making a donation or becoming a member, which will help us to protect and restore one of the most beautiful locales in Canada.

 Do you know of an inspirational charity or non-profit organization?
 We’d love to hear your thoughts in the comments below!
-And if you’d like a charity to be considered for this series please submit their story via our Contribute Page.
+And if you’d like a charity to be considered for this series please submit their story via our Charities Submission Page.

 To receive our articles and reviews straight to your inbox Subscribe Here.